sander-nieuwenhuis/research/README.md

+Homepage, publications and CV of Sander Nieuwenhuis, cognitive neuroscientist at Leiden University

 We examine how moment-to-moment fluctuations in arousal and attention affect brain and cognition.
 There are 3 main themes:

 - The role of the locus coeruleus-norepinephrine system in human cognition